Diversity and Inclusion in Clinical Trials

 - Include testing of behavioral, social, environmental, and structural interventions.

-New treatments for common conditions may also be offered (e.g., weight loss or tobacco cessation interventions) that haven’t yet been approved by the U.S. Food and Drug Administration (FDA) but might help a condition in situations where current treatments or interventions don’t exist, haven’t worked, or provide symptomatic relief, but offer no cure.
+- New interventions (e.g., weight loss or tobacco cessation interventions) that haven’t yet been approved by the U.S. Food and Drug Administration (FDA) may be tested for common conditions to understand if the intervention might help a condition in situations where current treatments or interventions don’t exist, don’t work well, or have unwanted side effects, or provide symptomatic relief, but offer no cure.

 The Importance of Diversity & Inclusion in Clinical Trials

-Factors that can influence the risk and likelihood of developing a disease, long-term health outcomes, and responses to treatments, include (but are not limited to):
+Factors that can influence the risk and likelihood of developing a disease, experiencing a long-term health outcome, and responding to treatment include (but are not limited to):

 - Biological sex